smallcloudai/web_docs_refact_ai/src/content/docs/guides/aws.md

 Once connected via SSH, follow the instructions provided by the Refact.ai CLI to complete the setup and deployment of Refact.

 ![Refact CLI](../../../assets/terminal.png)

+Continue to the [Refact Enterprise](https://docs.refact.ai/guides/enterprise/) page to learn how to use Refact for teams.